AI Agents and Autonomous Systems 2025

 - ✓Orchestration – execution flow control, error handling, retries

-ReAct (Reasoning + Acting) is a breakthrough concept from 2023 that combines thinking with action.
-How does it work?
-The agent iteratively goes through three steps: thinks about the problem (Thought), executes a concrete action (Action), analyzes the received result (Observation).
-This process repeats until the agent finds the final answer.
+ReAct (Reasoning + Acting) is a 2023 concept that combines thinking with action.
+The agent iteratively goes through three steps: thinks about the problem (Thought), executes a concrete action (Action), and analyzes the received result (Observation).
+This process repeats until the agent reaches a final answer.

-Why is ReAct so important?
-Because it allows agents to make decisions based on real data, not hallucinations.
-Each action verifies the reasoning, which drastically reduces errors.
+What makes ReAct useful in practice?
+It forces agents to make decisions based on real data instead of hallucinations.
+Each action verifies the reasoning, which cuts errors significantly.

 ReAct Loop Visualization